×

 • Nausea or indigestion

-Certain factors may increase the risk of experiencing chest tightness.
+Various factors can contribute to a higher risk of chest tightness.
 These include:

 • Smoking or exposure to secondhand smoke.